 [39:02] "At the end of the day, I'm not the tough guy online.
 I leave that for the WWE rappers, bro.
 I leave that for the rappers that think that because they have face tats and tote guns that we're supposed to be scared or something.
 Y'all are only scaring 14-year-old white kids who don't know any better."

 I think I've hit the jackpot.
 Throughout this interview, Russ seemed like an OK guy.
 It's when he makes comments like these that cause me to raise an eyebrow.
-At multiple points in the conversation, he made it a point to say he doesn't speak or engage with a lot of his peers, so these are essentially sweeping generalisations based on his perception of them.
+At multiple points in the conversation, he made it a point to say he doesn't speak or engage with a lot of his peers, so these are essentially sweeping generalizations based on his perception of them.
 That's fine.
-We all generalise and have inherent bias, but that doesn't make your message any more important than theirs.
+We all generalize and have inherent bias, but that doesn't make your message any more important than theirs.

 [41:57] "You're not gonna catch me saying anything about a Kanye, a Drake, a J Cole, you're not gonna catch it… I'm going to have conversations in private but you're not going to catch me publicly putting that out there because I respect those people a little bit too much to do that."